paulgreg/secure-vault-api/README.md

 # secure-vault-api

+That project is on stand-by (use of a self-hosted bitwarden).

 That project is a part of a PWA based password manager.

 That project is or will be composed of theses repositories :